-IRS Passport Revocation – Examples of Foreigners owing $50,000
+IRS Revocation or Denial of Passport – Examples of $50,000 Debt

 IRS Passport Revocation and IRS Passport Denial is a sad, but true reality.
 As you may or may not be aware, the U.S. Government recently snuck in a law that allows the IRS to cancel, deny or revoke your passport if you owe more than $50,000 to the IRS.